minseok127/atomsnap/README.md

     /*
      * If old_version can be freed, it means that another new version has been
      * registered.
 This implies that our new_version cannot be registered.
+     * Because our new_version would no longer be created from the current version.
      */
     if (s == ATOMMV_SAFE_FREE) {
         free(old_version);